ryanczm/Analytic-Musings/_posts/2023-12-10-etf-momentum-mr.md

 ---
 <!-- In this post, I formulate & backtest a momentum/mean-reversion strategy on several weeks of second-tick TSE ETF bid-ask data.
 It consists of two strategies: one to capture a lunchbreak momentum effect, and a Bollinger-Band/MAC strategy to capture noticed stationarity in the afternoon trading sessions. -->

 I adapted this post from a HFT firm take-home test.
-Given a week of high frequency orderbook data of Japanese ETFs (1357, 1570, 1571), I was to formulate & backtest a strategy in a single afternoon via forecasting/predicting mid (1/3/5s) ahead.
-However, I sooned learned: predicting mid is difficult and prices didn't move enough in such a short time horizon to cover spread costs.
+Given 2 weeks of second-tick TSE ETF (1570.T) price data, I was to backtest a strategy based off predicting mid (1/3/5s) ahead.
+However, predicting mid is difficult & prices don't move enough at 5s horizons to cover spread costs for a directional strategy.

 <!-- <div class="image-container">